GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 which demonstrates how to do things in a purely functional way in JavaScript.

 * Now, after you have learned how to compose comonads and write interpreters for domain-specific languages based on algebraic types, you are ready to obtain the black belt of functional programming.
-But if there are tools that allow to achieve the same with much less headache and with much more fun, such as [Clojure](https://clojure.org)...
+But if there are tools that allow achieving the same with much less headache and with much more fun, such as [Clojure](https://clojure.org)...

 ##### Contract Programming